pimvanriezen/opticon/README.md

 Opticon Server Metering for OpenStack
 =====================================

-Opticon is the CloudVPS successor to its N2 monitoring service: A way of keeping tabs on what your servers are doing for purposes of monitoring, performance analysis and incident forensics.
-Opticon is designed to be used in conjunction with the OpenStack Compute service, but can be operated independently.
+Opticon is a lightweight multi-tenant monitoring system, a way of keeping tabs on what your servers are doing for purposes of monitoring, performance analysis and incident forensics.

-Like its predecessor, the Opticon server agent uses *push notification* to send updates to the central collector, allowing important performance data to keep flowing even under adversial conditions, where traditional pollers tend to fail.
+The Opticon server agent uses *push messages* to send updates to the central collector, allowing important performance data to keep flowing even under adversial conditions, where traditional pollers tend to fail.

 Components
 ----------

-An installation of opticon will leave you with the following binaries and path elements:
+An installation of all opticon components will leave you with the following binaries and path elements:

 | Component                      | Function                                           |
 | ------------------------------ | -------------------------------------------------- |